 The confusion probably came from the fact that both avenues run along one side of the Flatiron Building.
 However, the presence of a narrow traffic island with vertical street reflectors made it clear to me that this scene took place on Broadway and not 5th Avenue.

 Of course, it’s been over ten years since the island and reflectors were taken down and replaced with public seating, but my memory of those shiny yellow things remains strong.
 I also have a firm memory of an old-fashioned novelty/magic shop that used to be in that area, as well as the “Just Bulbs” light shop on the corner of Broadway and 22nd Street — made famous in the 1980’s when it was featured in one of David Letterman’s early remote pieces.

 This is one of the filming locations that was already established by other websites, and after checking out the address in Google Street View, I could see the building at 10 West 33rd Street was a match.

-Supposedly, this skeleton crew filming an adult-sized “elf” romping through the streets of New York led to some minor mayhem with passing drivers.
-Favreau claimed that whenever Ferrell was out there in his elf-suit, “we’d hear screeches and fender-benders and lights smashing.
+Supposedly, this skeleton crew filming an adult-sized “elf” romping through the streets of New York led to a little mayhem with passing drivers.
+Favreau claimed, “We’d hear screeches and fender-benders and lights smashing.
 People would be looking at him walking on the side and that would cause a few minor traffic accidents.”

 Empire State Building